minio/mc/docs/minio-client-complete-guide.md

-  --count value, -c value        perform liveliness check for count number of times (default: 0) --error-count value, -e value  exit after N consecutive ping errors --interval value, -i value     wait interval between each request in seconds (default: 1) --distributed, -a              ping all the servers in the cluster --help, -h                    show help
+  --count value, -c value        perform liveliness check for count number of times (default: 0) --error-count value, -e value  exit after N consecutive ping errors --interval value, -i value     wait interval between each request in seconds (default: 1) --distributed, -a              ping all the servers in the cluster, use it when you have direct access to nodes/pods --help, -h                     show help

 ```